jerinphilip/slimt/README.md

     # Use gemmology
     -DWITH_GEMMOLOGY=ON

-    # On x86_64 machines use this following.
-All can co-exist and dispatch on best
+    # On x86_64 machines use the following to enable a faster matrix
+    # multiplication backend using SIMD.
+All of these can co-exist and dispatch
-    # detecting CPU at runtime.
+    # on best detecting CPU at runtime.
     -DUSE_AVX512=ON -DUSE_AVX2=ON -DUSE_SSSE3=ON -DUSE_SSE2=ON

     # Uncomment below line, comment x86_64 above and use for aarch64, armv7+neon)